YoloNomy/YoloNomy.github.io/_thermo/statistical/stat.md

 S = -\frac{1}{N}\sum_i^N\ln\left(\frac{1}{N}\right)= \ln(N)
 $$

-If there is a single state that is perfectly known, the entropy is then $N=1$ and $S=0$.
+As such, if there is a single microstate $N=1$ explaining the whole macrostate, then the system is perfectly known and correspondingly the entropy is $S=0$.
+The more microstates $N$ associated to a macrostate, the bigger the entropy, as desired.
+The entropy hence quantifies how probable a macrostate is in term of its microstates.
+The observed macrostate of a system will be the one which maximizes $S$.

 # Classical statistics up to the ideal gas

 ### Derivation of the probabilities of maximal entropy in the canonical ensemble ($N$ fixed).

-Let's consider a system of $N$ distinguishable interacting particles in thermal equilibrium with a eat bath.
-Let's label by $i$ the possible energy states that a subsystem can be in.
-To each state is associated a energy $E_i$.
+Let's now traduce this idea in term of the familiar problem of particles in a box.
+Consider then a system of made of $N$ distinguishable particles in thermal equilibrium with a heat bath.
+Let's consider a single macrostate with mean energy $N\langle E\rangle$ and study all the possible microstates that can be associated with it.

+Let's label by $i$ the possible states in which a particle can be.
+To each microstate is associated an energy $E_i$.
+For simplicity, we now assume that these energy levels are discrete.
+It will be straightforward to generalize this to the continuous case by replacing sums with integrals and taking limits toward infinity.
 Let $n_i$ be the occupation number that is the number of particles that can be with energy $E_i$ at a given time.
-In the large $N$ limit, we have:
+We have:

 $$
 \sum_i n_i = N
 $$

-The probability of the system to be in the state $i$ is:
+The probability of a particle to be in the state $i$ is then simply:

 $$
 p_i = \frac{n_i}{N}